-A/L Asset / Liability class Valuation methodology Α Investments Mark to market Α Debtors Mark to model (book value) Α Cash at bank Mark to model (book value) Α Other assets Mark to model (discounted cash flow value) Α FX forwards Mark to market Α Prepayments and accrued income Mark to model (discounted cash flow value) L Insurance liabilities Mark to model (discounted cash flow value) L Equalisation reserves Nil L No claims bonus Mark to model (discounted cash flow value) L Provisions for taxation Nil L Creditors Creditors arising out of reinsurance operations Other creditors Mark to model (discounted cash flow value) (book value) L Accruals and deferred income Mark to model (book value)
+A/L Asset / Liability class Valuation methodology

+Α Investments Mark to market

+Α Deposits Mark to model (book value)

+Α Cash Mark to model (book value)

+Α Technical provisions from reinsurance Mark to model (discounted cash flow value)

+Α FX forwards Mark to market

+Α Corporate tax assets Nil

+Α Accrued interest Nil

+Α Deferred acquisition costs Nil

+Α Debtors Mark to model (book value)

+Α All other assets Mark to model (book value)

+L Insurance liabilities Mark to model (discounted cash flow value)

+L Equalisation reserves Nil

+L FX forwards Mark to market

+L Provisions for taxation Nil

+L Unrealized forex gains Nil

+L Deferred acquisition costs Nil

+L Creditors Mark to model (book value)

+L All other liabilities Mark to model (book value)

-8.4 Market Value Margin (Risk Margin)
+8.4 Market value margin (risk margin)

-The calculation of the MVM for the SST 2021 is performed by using the standard approach in the StandRe template.
-Due to the short duration of the reserves there is no need for the consideration of the non-hedgeable Market Risk and no adjustments were made to the calculation.
+The calculation of the market value margin for the SST 2022 is performed by using the standard approach in the StandRe template.
+Due to the short duration of the reserves, there is no need for the consideration of the non-hedgeable market risk and no adjustments were made to the calculation.

-Compared to the previous year, the Market Value Margin has increased due to the growth of the TPB.
+Compared to the previous year, the market value margin has increased due to the growth of the business.